austinh-io/JavaScript-E-commerce-Frontend/README.md

   - Navigation menu
   - Cart menu
 - Liberal usage of web components.
 Not actually sure if this is a feature, but it was interesting to learn how to implement and utilize.
+- Very basic implementation of lazy-loading for images

 ### Planned features:
 - Carousel for product images